Indiana Jones and the Dial of Destiny: Pre-production

 Mangold conceived the film's time-travel element and its use of the Antikythera mechanism as the MacGuffin.
 To suit the story, artistic liberty was taken with the film's dial, giving it the ability to detect time fissures.
 Mangold considered time travel on par with the previous films: "It's no more of a wild swing in my mind than ghouls flying out of a box and melting people's heads through the sheer power of dark angels, or a 700-year-old knight existing in a cave for perpetuity.
 These are all beyond the scope of all physical belief".
 According to Mangold, the earlier draft by Koepp featured a MacGuffin that was "just another relic with power, similar to the relics we had seen", with no emotional connection to Jones.
 Multiple versions of the film's dial would be created by the prop department for different scenes.
 Although Greek inventor Archimedes is presented in the film as the Antikythera's creator, it is unclear whether that is true in reality.

 Earlier films had featured Nazis as the antagonists, and Mangold and the Butterworths were inspired by Operation Paperclip as a way of reincorporating them for Dial of Destiny.
 Mangold considered Nazi Germany for the film's time-traveling final act, with Jones attempting to stop Voller's plan.
 However, as this idea was developed further, Mangold considered it too predictable.
 He also found that it lacked emotional resonance for Jones and played out like a spy film, prompting him to choose the Siege of Syracuse instead.
 The Butterworths suggested the idea to end the film with Jones and Marion discussing their emotional pain, a callback to a similar conversation in Raiders.
-A post-credits scene featuring Short Round from Indiana Jones and the Temple of Doom (1984) was considered according to storyboard artist Gabriel Hardman, but the idea was discarded early on so Ke Huy Quan wasn't contacted to reprise the role, with Mangold opting to not bring Shorty back due to wishing to assemble a story in the film's present that made sense and not wanting to include another adult companion for Indy, with Helena Shaw only being there to challenge him as the adventure's sole female character.
+A post-credits scene featuring Short Round from Indiana Jones and the Temple of Doom (1984) was considered according to storyboard artist Gabriel Hardman, but the idea was discarded early on so Ke Huy Quan wasn't contacted to reprise the role, with Mangold opting to not bring Shorty back because he wanted to assemble a story in the film's present that made sense and did not want to include another adult companion for Indy, since Helena Shaw was only included to challenge him as the adventure's sole female character.

 Mangold consulted with Lucas and Spielberg, who served as executive producers.
 As the script was being written, Mangold would send pages to the duo for input.
 Recalling advice that Spielberg offered, Mangold said, "It's a movie that's a trailer from beginning to end — always be moving".